Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/pimp-your-github-profile.md

 You can use markdown to style it, and of course, we can use the repo to store images!

-For example, I created an asset folder and uploaded my header in it for my header.
+For example, I created an asset folder and uploaded it for my header.
 Then I'm using the following to add it to the .readme.

 ```html
 [![Rebelchris